I just saw some video of Iran doing their own May Day thing with their troops.

 So paid family medical leave will happen.

-And lo and behold, after a few short Years uh there was partial compensation included for Family Medical Leave Act.
+And lo and behold, after a few short years, there was partial compensation included for Family Medical Leave Act.

-Now, 2008 Presidential Hopeful, Hillary Rodham Clinton is calling for a massive expansion of the 1993 Family Medical Leave Act, saying that an updated version should offer time off from work for parental participation in children's school activities and health care, as well as personal time to care for aging parents.
+Now, 2008 presidential hopeful, Hillary Rotham Clinton is calling for a massive expansion of the 1993 Family Medical Leave Act, saying that an updated version should offer time off from work for parental participation in children's school activities and health care, as well as personal time to care for aging parents.

 The previous Family Medical Leave Act just allowed you time off for your health problems or your dog's health problems or whatever.

-She said, we make it about as hard in our country as possible for people to do the most important job there is in any society, and that's raising and nurturing the next generation.
+She said to a Brown University audience during a speech on women's leadership last week, she said, We make it about as hard in our country as possible for people to do the most important job there is in any society, and that's raising and nurturing the next generation.

 Since the Family and Medical Leave Act was passed in my husband's administration, more than 50 million men and women have taken advantage of it.